igorski/efflux-tracker/README.md

 FONTS!
 Mouse and horizontal keyboard control
 Record output
-move instrumentModule active oscillator and instrument to editorModule igorski.nl share integration check whether selections cut paste copy et al work unit tests > jest ensure Message.js is replaced with appropriate state mutations / minimize pubsub igorski.nl Analytics metronome recording events (also using MIDI)
+move instrumentModule active oscillator and instrument to editorModule (can we remove instrumentModule.instrumentId and rely on editor.activeInstrument instead??) igorski.nl share integration check whether selections cut paste copy et al work unit tests > jest ensure Message.js is replaced with appropriate state mutations / minimize pubsub igorski.nl Analytics

 what is the difference between editor.recordingInput and sequencer.recording ??? -> one is for recording output, RENAME!!